NaveenUpputuriSDET/WeatherGeocodingAPI/README.md

 Note: For my successful runs i have pushed the reports in the repo

 1. extent reports used in this project to see the execution results.
-Kindly run any one if the xml files to see the reports
+Kindly run any one if the xml files to see the reports from reports folder